nf-core/differentialabundance/docs/usage.md

 ### 3. Run your own Shiny server

-There is also a [Shiny server application](https://posit.co/download/shiny-server/), which you can install on your own infrastruture and use to host applications yourself.
+There is also a [Shiny server application](https://posit.co/download/shiny-server/), which you can install on your own infrastructure and use to host applications yourself.

 ## Gene set enrichment analysis